retorquere/zotero-better-bibtex/docs/citation-keys.md

 *Usage note*: the functions `condense`, `skipwords`, `capitalize` and `select` rely on whitespaces for word handling.
 The JabRef functions strip whitespace and thereby make these filter functions sort of useless.
 You will in general want to use the fields from the table above, which give you the values from Zotero without any changes.
+The fields with `**` are only available in Juris-M.

 <!--
 ## Generation of stable keys, and syncing